karlstolley/rhet-dh/chapter.md

     $ gem install rails

 But installing Rails does not directly create a Rails application.
 Rather, having Rails installed provides access to its library of different modules, including those for handling models, views, and controllers.
 Rails also provides a command-line program, conveniently called `rails`; and it is with the `rails` command that a project is brought to life from the magical text-based command-line interface (CLI).
-In this case, I am creating a new project called `magus`:
+In this case, I am creating a new project called Magus, whose purpose will be to enable someone to input single lines of source code or command-line input, and keep notes as to the usefulness or significance of those lines.
+Basically, Magus will be a commonplace book for source-level writing:

     $ rails new magus